-ON THIS PAGE: You will learn about the different ways doctors use to treat children with ependymoma.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma.
+Use the menu to see other pages.

-Descriptions of the most common treatment options for childhood ependymoma are below.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and the child’s overall health.
-Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
+Treatment options and recommendations depend on several factors, including the type of tumor, its grade, possible side effects, the family’s preferences, and the child’s overall health.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
+Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving treatment.
+These types of talks are called "shared decision-making."
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your child's care.
+Shared decision-making is particularly important for ependymoma because there are different treatment options.
 Learn more about making treatment decisions.

 After surgery, the doctor will create a treatment plan based on the following criteria:

 Side effects from surgery for ependymoma can vary.
 Before surgery, talk with your child’s health care team about the possible side effects from the specific surgery your child will have and how they can be managed.
 Learn more about the basics of surgery.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 Radiation therapy is commonly used after surgery to treat ependymoma.
 If the cancer has not spread, radiation therapy is directed at the tumor.
 If the cancer has spread, radiation therapy may be directed at the whole brain and the spine.
 It may also be used to treat a tumor that cannot be removed with surgery.
 In the past, there was concern about using radiation therapy for children younger than 3 years old, but more recent clinical trials show that focal radiation therapy is safe and effective for children with ependymoma as young as 1 year old.